mosajjal/dnsmonster/README.md

 - [x] Configuration file option
 - [ ] Splunk Dashboard
 - [x] Exclude FQDNs from being indexed
+- [ ] FQDN whitelisting to only log certain domains
+- [ ] Optional SSL for Clickhouse
+- [ ] De-duplication support
 - [ ] Adding an optional Kafka middleware
 - [ ] More DB engine support (Influx, Elasticsearch etc)
 - [ ] Getting the data ready to be used for Anomaly Detection